Merchant hosted local storefront (full)

 Google can crawl your store-specific landing pages to ensure that the information you submit in your feeds matches the information that is displayed to shoppers.
 If you decide to implement this feature for your merchant-hosted pages, Google can programmatically disapprove items which are out of stock or have incorrect pricing.

-Structured data markup is required on your product landing pages.
 This is used to help Google retrieve up-to-date information about your products and offers directly from your website.

 Learn about the optional structured data markup requirements for your merchant hosted local storefront pages.